-Data Science and Engineering for Discovery and Diversity
+Computing and Engineering for Discovery and Innovation

-Summer I 2024 Featured Program
+Summer I Featured Program

 This introductory project-based learning course in data science provides students with a learning experience in carrying out a tangible data science analysis with a focus on the student’s choice of a real-world problem using pre-existing secondary data.
 The course includes a critique of the inherent biases of data science itself and their societal implications.
 The full course description is below.